Unsourced Multiple Access With Random User Activity: Numerical Experiments

 \section{Numerical Experiments}

 We numerically evaluate the proposed random-coding bound and compare it with the random-coding bound in~\cite{PolyanskiyISIT2017massive_random_access} and with the performance of some unsourced multiple access schemes, namely, SA-MPR, TIN, and the schemes in~\cite{Fengler2019sparcs,Amalladinne2021}.
-We assume that $\rv{K}_{\rm a} \sim \mathrm{Pois}(\E[\rv{K}_{\rm a}])$.
+We assume that $\rv{K}_{\rm a} \sim \mathrm{Pois}(\E[\rv{K}_{\rm a}])$ \revise{and the distribution of $\rv{K}_{\rm a}$ is known by the receiver}.
 Poisson processes are commonly used to model message arrivals in packet-data networks and result in accurate models in many realistic IoT scenarios~\cite{Metzger2019}.
 We assume an information payload per user of $k \defeq \log_2 M = 128$ bits and consider a transmission duration of $n = 19200$ complex channel uses (i.e., $38400$ real degrees of freedom).
 As performance metric, we consider the average energy per bit $\EbNo \defeq nP/k$ needed to operate at given target \gls{MD} and \gls{FA} probabilities.

 In Fig.~\ref{fig:EbN0_vs_EKa}, we compare the random-coding bound provided in Theorem~\ref{thm:RCU_unknownKa} with that in~\cite[Th.~1]{PolyanskiyISIT2017massive_random_access} in terms of the required $\EbNo$ so that neither $P_{\rm MD}$ nor $P_{\rm FA}$ exceed $10^{-1}$.
 For our bound, we consider the \gls{ML} estimation of $\rv{K}_{\rm a}$ and set the decoding radius $r = 0$, i.e., $\overline{K_{\rm a}'} = \underline{K_{\rm a}'} = K_{\rm a}'$.
 Numerical experiments indicate that this choice of decoding radius is optimal for the targeted MD and FA probabilities.\footnote{We discuss the trade-offs resulting from the choice of the decoding radius later on in this section.} We choose $K_\ell$ to be the largest value and $K_u$ the smallest value for which $\P[{\rv{K}_{\rm a} \notin [K_\ell,K_u]}] < 10^{-9}$.
 Due to computational complexity, the terms $q_t$ and $q_{t,t'}$ are evaluated for $t = 1$ and $K_{\rm a} \le 50$ only.
 For the bound in \cite[Th.~1]{PolyanskiyISIT2017massive_random_access}, we average over the Poisson distribution of $\rv{K}_{\rm a}$.
 This corresponds to the scenario in which $\rv{K}_{\rm a}$ is random but known to the receiver.
 As can be seen, similar to the bound in~\cite[Th.~1]{PolyanskiyISIT2017massive_random_access}, our bound exhibits two behaviors as a function of the average number of active users: one where the required $\EbNo$ is almost constant and finite-blocklength effect dominates, and one where it grows with the average number of active users and multi-user interference dominates.
 To achieve $\max\{P_{\rm MD}, P_{\rm FA}\} \le 10^{-1}$, the extra required $\EbNo$ due to the lack of knowledge of $\rv{K}_{\rm a}$ is about $0.5$--$0.7$~dB.
 This small gap suggests that for the mild target $\max\{P_{\rm MD}, P_{\rm FA}\} \le 10^{-1}$, lack of knowledge of the number of active users entails a small penalty in terms of energy efficiency.